-Digital Strategy
+Digital Structure

 Prairie Centre Credit Union is committed to providing members with technology-based services for convenience and increased access.
-Two popular digital options we currently offer are remote deposit capture and e-Transfers.
-In 2019, our members deposited just under 14,000 cheques simply by taking a picture of it; that's 1,000 more than last year!
-Members use e-Transfer to send or receive money using an email address or mobile phone number.
-In 2019 there were about 879 completed every day, adding up to over 310,000 in the year and 50% more than the prior year.
-In 2020, we will be updating our mobile banking platform to offer additional security for members and enable future enhancements.
+Two popular digital options we currently offer are remote deposit capture and e-transfers.
+In 2020, our members deposited over 21,000 cheques simply by taking a picture of it; that's 50% more than last year, no doubt in part to members looking for additional ways to bank remotely.
+Members use e-transfer to send or receive money using an email address or mobile phone number.
+In 2020 there were almost 1,400 completed every day, adding up to over 500,000 in the year which is 65% more than the previous year.
+In 2021, we will be updating our Mobile Banking platform to offer additional security for members and enable future enhancements.